Hosam-Shaban/alx-system_engineering-devops/0x00-shell_basics/README.md

- you can use < pwd > for displaying the path of the current work directory
+ use < pwd > for displaying the path of the current work directory